sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 ```

-The above process is called the intergration step, and Velocity-Verlet is the **integrator**.
+The above process is called the intergration step, and the Velocity-Verlet algorithm is the **integrator**.
 This function is highly non-linear for more than two particles.
 The result is that the integration step will only be valid for very small values of $\Delta t$, e.g. if a large timestep is used the acceleration calculated will not be accurate as the forces on the atom will change too significantly during it.
 The value for the timestep is usually on the order of 10<sup>-15</sup> s (femtoseconds).